Newcomb's Folly

 The clastic dikes in the Touchet [Beds] have long been known, but new exposures in the Pasco Basin show the dikes to have a polygonal pattern in plan view, which suggests shrinkage, possibly by drying.
 Also, several localities were found where clastic dikes of the Touchet-type materials have penetrated the underlying [Plio-Pleistocene] caliche and [Pliocene] Ringold Formation as much as 150 feet.

-Perhaps there's an alternative explanation for Newcomb's folly.
-Its a stretch, but maybe Robert sought to curry favor with Richard.
-Richard Foster Flint was in Newcomb's orbit and was still a towering figure in the Geosciences.
-Flint had surveyed the Cheney-Palouse scabland tract in the 1930s and even ducked into the Walla Walla Valley briefly.
-There, Flint named the Touchet Beds at their type locality - the bluffs of the Walla Walla River south of Touchet, WA, and mentions the "sedimentary dikes",
+3.)
+Perhaps Newcomb was working from notes by Richard Foster Flint, an aging but still towering figure at USGS and Yale University.
+Years earlier, Flint had hastily surveyed the Cheney-Palouse scablands and even ducked into the Walla Walla Valley for a brief look around.
+There, he named the Touchet Beds at their type locality (Flint, 1938), the bluffs of the Walla Walla River south of Touchet, WA, noting the presence of "sedimentary dikes",

 The Touchet beds commonly exhibit zones of warping and folding, and very commonly are cut by faults and sedimentary dikes.
 Intense folding, including miniature recumbent folds and overthrusts, is confined to thin zones, a few inches to a few feet in thickness, of fine-grained sediment.
 As these zones are underlain and overlain by non-deformed beds, they are the result of contemporaneous deformation, probably by slumping and sliding of water-saturated silty on gentle subaqueous slopes.
 Similar phenomena have been observed in glacial lake deposits in other regions.
 The Touchet silt and sand along lower course of the Snake River, near its mount, lie in broad gentle undulations affecting series of parallel beds up to 20 or 30 feet in thickness.
 The undulations are 20 to 100 feet long, and have amplitudes up to 10 feet.
 Their axes are generally transverse to the Snake River.
 These structures, too, may be the result of flow affecting the silts, possibly analogous to the 'mud lumps' [sand blows] off the mouth of the Mississippi River.